RBAC Features in Hitachi ID Bravura Identity

 Users can be flagged for role-based access control (RBAC) enforcement.
 This means that any entitlements they have in violation of their assigned roles -- either too many or too few -- can be detected and automatically remediated.

-Identity Manager includes an RBAC enforcement engine, which is normally run as batch process every 24 hours.
-This engine can detect users whose actual security entitlements are out of compliance with the entitlements that their assigned roles predict.
-This may be because changes were made to their profiles outside of Identity Manager, or because the role's definition has changed.
+Bravura Identity includes an RBAC enforcement mechanism, which is normally run as a batch process every 24 hours.
+This system can detect users whose actual security entitlements are out of compliance with the entitlements that their assigned roles predict.
+This may be because changes were made to their profiles outside of Bravura Identity, or because the role's definition has changed.

-The RBAC enforcement engine detects non-compliant users and automatically submits workflow change requests to bring users back into compliance.
+The RBAC enforcement mechanism detects non-compliant users and automatically submits workflow change requests to bring users back into compliance.

-It is impractical to deploy RBAC enforcement to every one of a large population of users, all at once.
-To avoid this, Identity Manager supports gradual activation of users for RBAC enforcement, allowing time to educate users about the new system and troubleshoot errors in the RBAC model for a few users at a time.
+It is difficult to enforce RBAC to every user in a large population simultaneously, such that any excess entitlements are automatically removed and any missing entitlements are automatically added.
+To avoid this, Bravura Identity supports gradual activation of users for RBAC enforcement, allowing time to educate users about the new system and troubleshoot errors in the role model for a few users at a time.

 - Fine-grained entitlements assigned to users -- many checkboxes, based on data pulled directly from target systems.